tqandrade/snmp-fiberhome/README.md

 ## getOnuOpticalPowerList()

 **Description:** Returns a signal list of all authorized ONUs in OLT.
+If unable to connect to OLT, the return is `false`.

 **IMPORTANT:** Depending on the number of connected ONUs on the OLT, the return may take.